 Furthermore, according to Acemoglu and Robinson (2012), economic and technological development in authoritarian regimes is possible as long as it does not challenge the power of incumbency.
 For example, growth is possible “when elites can directly allocate resources to high-productivity activities that they themselves control” (Acemoglu and Robinson 2012, 91).
 Therefore, political centralization becomes the key to promoting growth under authoritarian regimes.
 However, even though such regimes “can generate some growth, they will usually not generate sustained economic growth, and certainly not the type of growth that is accompanied by creative destruction” (Acemoglu and Robinson 2012, 94).

 Schlumberger (2008) has defined the prevailing model of economic development in non-democratic countries (including Russia) as “patrimonial capitalism” – an economic order that is strongly shaped by the political order and informal power relations.
-“Non-democratic governance is a necessary condition for patrimonial capitalism to emerge and survive over time” (Schlumberger 2008: 635).
+“Non-democratic governance is a necessary condition for patrimonial capitalism to emerge and survive over time” (Schlumberger 2008, 635).
 On the other hand, “the selective enforcement of closely interwoven formal and informal institutions enables rulers to maintain power” (Schlumberger 2008, 638).
 Developing Schlumberger’s ideas, Robinson (2013) has provided detailed analysis of the operation of “patrimonial capitalism” in the post-Soviet space, focusing on Russia.
 He has argued that in the post-Soviet region, patrimonial capitalism developed as a means of coping with exogenous pressure to modernize the economy while preserving the political power of elite groups.
 Robinson (2012, 191-197) has predicted that “the political dysfunctions of Russian capitalism” will allow Moscow to avoid democratic reforms for the foreseeable future.

 Studying the cases of China and Russia, Bueno de Mesquita and George Downs have concluded that significant economic development will not lead to democracy (Mesquita and Downs, 2005).
 These authoritarian regimes (as well as many other autocracies around the world) might have learned how to sustain economic development on the one hand and avoid political liberalization on the other.
 De Mesquita and Downs use the concept of “strategic coordination” to explain how authoritarianism can avoid democratization.
 Strategic coordination refers to “the set of activities that people must engage in to win political power in a given situation.
 Such activities include disseminating information, recruiting and organizing opposition members, choosing leaders, and developing a viable strategy to increase the group’s power and to influence policy” (Mesquita and Downs 2005, 80).
 If autocrats can weaken the strategic coordination of their political challengers, they can also avoid the emergence of democratization.
 The fundamental problem is how to “raise the costs of political coordination among the opposition without also raising the costs of economic coordination too dramatically” (Mesquita and Downs 2005, 80).